 - Cannot be self-employed

-As an F-1 student, you can file up to 90 days prior to the expiration of your current Post-Completion OPT.
-The application for the OPT STEM Extension must be filed before your current EAD expires.
+As an F-1 student, you can apply in the ISD Portal 90 days prior to the expiration of your current Post-Completion OPT.
+The application for STEM OPT Extension must be filed before your current Post-Completion EAD expires.

 What should I do once I have my new I-20 recommending OPT?